How to Conduct a Mold Avoidance Sabbatical: Using the Locations Effect

 - Going to a good location but choosing a regular hotel or rental online that has not been vetted or even carefully analyzed.
 It should never be assumed that simply choosing something that looks clean online is not moldy.
 Most buildings in almost every climate are moldy.

 - Many people who are sick with these types of illnesses have traveled, whether it’s domestically or internationally, and have often felt better in a new location.
 That is a huge clue.
-However, it’s also very possible that you have traveled and not felt better anywhere else either because you were going to similar locations, bad locations, bringing your stuff, or you were choosing regular housing that was moldy or toxic.
+However, it’s also very possible that you have traveled and not felt better anywhere else either because you were going to similar locations, bad locations, bringing a lot of your stuff, or you were choosing regular housing that was moldy or toxic.
 If you don’t think the locations effect applies to you because you have traveled before, that is not enough info to go by if you have chosen regular hotels and rentals in the past.

 Find a Good Location